ukparliament/egg-timer/public/calculator_controller.rb.md

 If the day count has not been provided by the day count form or the day count is 0 ...

       if day_count.blank? or day_count.to_i == 0
+... we set a title for the page.

+    	  @title = "Calculate scrutiny period"
-... we render the day count form.
+We render the day count form.

         render :template => 'calculator/day_count_form'
 If the day count has been provided by the day count form ...

       else
+... we set a title for the page.

+    	  @title = "Calculated scrutiny period"
 We get the day count as an integer.

         @day_count = day_count.to_i